springernature/shunter/docs/developer-guide.md

 - Switch to the `master` branch, version commits are the only commits that shouldn't be in a pull-request
 - Increment either the major, minor, or patch version in [`package.json`](https://github.com/nature/shunter/blob/master/package.json).
 If you're unsure which, have a chat about it or re-read the semver docs
 - Add an entry to [`HISTORY.md`](https://github.com/nature/shunter/blob/master/HISTORY.md) outlining the changes in the new version.
-Take your time, this log should be useful to developers building with Shunter
+Take your time, this log should be useful to developers building with Shunter.
+If there are additional commits on the master branch since the last version, be sure to include a description of what they do in your history update – talk to the developers who committed them
 - If you're bumping the major version, update both the [migration guide](migration/index.md) and the [support guide](support.md)
 - Commit your changes with a message like "Version 1.2.3" – this helps people find version commits in the log
 - Tag your newly created commit with the version number.
 E.g. `git tag 1.2.3`